Late Middle Ages: Literature

 The most important development of late medieval literature was the ascendancy of the vernacular languages.
-The vernacular had been in use in England since the 8th century and France since the 11th century, where the most popular genres had been the chanson de geste, troubadour lyrics and romantic epics, or the romance.
+The vernacular had been in use in England since the 8th century and France since the 11th century, where the most popular genres had been the chanson de geste, troubadour lyrics, and romantic epics, or the romance.
 Though Italy was later in evolving a native literature in the vernacular language, it was here that the most important developments of the period were to come.

-Dante Alighieri's Divine Comedy, written in the early 14th century, merged a medieval world view with classical ideals.
+Dante Alighieri's Divine Comedy, written in the early 14th century, merged a medieval worldview with classical ideals.
 Another promoter of the Italian language was Boccaccio with his Decameron.
 The application of the vernacular did not entail a rejection of Latin, and both Dante and Boccaccio wrote prolifically in Latin as well as Italian, as would Petrarch later (whose Canzoniere also promoted the vernacular and whose contents are considered the first modern lyric poems).
-Together the three poets established the Tuscan dialect as the norm for the modern Italian language.
+Together, the three poets established the Tuscan dialect as the norm for the modern Italian language.

-The new literary style spread rapidly, and in France influenced such writers as Eustache Deschamps and Guillaume de Machaut.
-In England Geoffrey Chaucer helped establish Middle English as a literary language with his Canterbury Tales, which contained a wide variety of narrators and stories (including some translated from Boccaccio).
-The spread of vernacular literature eventually reached as far as Bohemia, and the Baltic, Slavic and Byzantine worlds.
+The new literary style spread rapidly and in France, influenced such writers as Eustache Deschamps and Guillaume de Machaut.
+In England, Geoffrey Chaucer helped establish Middle English as a literary language with his Canterbury Tales, which contained a wide variety of narrators and stories (including some translated from Boccaccio).
+The spread of vernacular literature eventually reached as far as Bohemia and the Baltic, Slavic, and Byzantine worlds.

 Music

-Music was an important part of both secular and spiritual culture, and in the universities it made up part of the quadrivium of the liberal arts.
-From the early 13th century, the dominant sacred musical form had been the motet; a composition with text in several parts.
-From the 1330s and onwards, emerged the polyphonic style, which was a more complex fusion of independent voices.
+Music was an important part of both secular and spiritual culture, and in the universities, it made up part of the quadrivium of the liberal arts.
+From the early 13th century, the dominant sacred musical form had been the motet, a composition with text in several parts.
+From the 1330s and onwards emerged the polyphonic style, which was a more complex fusion of independent voices.
 Polyphony had been common in the secular music of the Provençal troubadours.
 Many of these had fallen victim to the 13th-century Albigensian Crusade, but their influence reached the papal court at Avignon.

-The main representatives of the new style, often referred to as ars nova as opposed to the ars antiqua, were the composers Philippe de Vitry and Guillaume de Machaut.
-In Italy, where the Provençal troubadours had also found refuge, the corresponding period goes under the name of trecento, and the leading composers were Giovanni da Cascia, Jacopo da Bologna and Francesco Landini.
-Prominent reformer of Orthodox Church music from the first half of 14th century was John Kukuzelis; he also introduced a system of notation widely used in the Balkans in the following centuries.
+The main representatives of the new style, often referred to as ars nova as opposed to ars antiqua, were the composers Philippe de Vitry and Guillaume de Machaut.
+In Italy, where the Provençal troubadours had also found refuge, the corresponding period goes under the name of trecento, and the leading composers were Giovanni da Cascia, Jacopo da Bologna, and Francesco Landini.
+A prominent reformer of Orthodox Church music from the first half of the 14th century was John Kukuzelis; he also introduced a system of notation widely used in the Balkans in the following centuries.